Splash into better hearing with our waterproof** solutions!

 • Step 2: Discuss your options with an HCP.
 They will be able to recommend the proper treatment for your unique hearing loss, including hearing aids.

 • Step 4: Ask about warranties.
-Most providers, including Miracle-Ear, offer a comprehensive warranty that covers repairs, parts and tune-ups on your devices.
+Most providers, including Miracle-Ear, offer a comprehensive warranty that covers repairs, parts and other services on your devices.
 Ask your HCP about the length of your warranty and what it covers.

 • Step 5: Work with your HCP to fine-tune your hearing aids.
 While you wear your hearing aids for the trial period, keep track of your experience.
 At the end of the trial, discuss any issues or discomforts with your HCP, who will address your concerns and calibrate your devices as part of the lifetime aftercare that comes with a Miracle-Ear purchase.